strands-project/strands_data_to_qsrlib/README.md

 ### Installation
-You do need to have [QSRlib](https://github.com/strands-project/strands_qsr_lib) somewhere installed where it can be found by `strands_data_readers`.
+You do need to have [QSRlib](https://github.com/strands-project/strands_qsr_lib) somewhere installed where it can be found by the `readers` and the `keepers`.
 Easiest way is probably to modify your `PYTHONPATH` or if you are using an IDE then check its documentation on how to resolve dependencies.